Sakura and Snow

 * * * * *

-The unpacking had gone very quickly and smoothly.
-Seishirou must have cleared space for him in the closet and dresser--there was plenty of room.
-Everything was meticulously organized, and Subaru had easily found where to store his few belongings...although it was awfully strange, and a little bit embarrassing, to be putting his clothes in with somebody else's.
+The unpacking had gone quickly and smoothly.
+Seishirou must have cleared space for him in the closet and dresser; there was plenty of room.
+Everything was meticulously organized, and Subaru had easily found where to store his few belongings--although it was awfully strange, and a little embarrassing, to be putting his clothes in with somebody else's.
 To be seeing, right next to each other, his and Seishirou's--

 Subaru finished what he was doing and closed the drawer firmly on that thought.

-Now there was only his writing box, which for the moment he'd left sitting on the dresser, and of course, the bags themselves.
+Now there was only his writing box, which for the moment he'd left sitting on the dresser, and of course the bags themselves.
 Folding them together, Subaru found an empty space on a shelf high in the closet.
-It was a little bit /too/ high for him, and he had to jump to push the bags into their place.
-Turning away from the closet, he spotted Seishirou leaning up against the door frame, and he almost sprang into the air again.
+It was a bit too high for him, and he had to jump to push the bags into their place.
+Turning from the closet, he spotted Seishirou leaning up against the door frame, and he almost sprang into the air again.

 He stopped himself barely in time--did nothing more than start at the unexpected presence.
-He tried to control the frantic racing of his heart as well, and was not quite as successful.
-He'd been so thoroughly surprised, he hadn't even heard Seishirou come in...but it was more than that, too.
-It was as though his wits were scattering away from him, his strength of will being taken by the wind...as though he were a small creature caught in the predator's gaze, pinned down in the grass by the flash of a shadow of wings....
+He tried to control the frantic racing of his heart as well, and wasn't quite as successful.
+He'd been so thoroughly surprised, he hadn't even heard Seishirou come in, but it was more than that.
+It was as if his wits were scattering, his strength of will being stolen--like a small creature caught in the predator's gaze, pinned down in the grass by the flash of a shadow of wings.

-It had been the same before, he realized now, during that one year that they'd been together.
-He had known this feeling many, many times...had felt it, every time that they'd been close.
+It had been the same before, he realized, during that one year they'd been together.
+He had known this feeling many, many times--had felt it, every time that they'd been close.

-Seishirou pushed off from the wall and began to stroll toward him.
+Seishirou pushed off from the wall and began strolling toward him.
 As the man approached, Subaru tried to remember to breathe, slow, even breaths against the urge to panic and bolt.
-It helped, but still he felt as if he were that boy again, helplessly enveloped in Seishirou's nearness.
+It helped, but he still felt as if he were that boy, helplessly enveloped in Seishirou's nearness.
 All the old wonder and apprehension swept over him, threatening to leave him incapable of thought.
-Acutely aware of himself and of Seishirou, he fumbled after the still place, the clarity and certainty that he'd felt earlier...and as he struggled, Seishirou came up to the dresser and leaned on it, arms resting casually along its top.
-He gazed at Subaru with a perfectly composed expression.
+Acutely aware of himself and of Seishirou, he fumbled after the still place, the clarity and certainty that he'd felt earlier, and as he struggled, Seishirou came up to the dresser and leaned on it, arms resting casually along its top.
+He gazed at Subaru, his manner perfectly composed.

 "So," Seishirou said, "are you all unpacked, Subaru-kun?"